exonum/exonum-doc/src/get-started/data-proofs.md

             self.wallets_mut().put(&wallet.pub_key, wallet.clone());
         }

-        /// Decreases balance of the wallet and appends new record to its history. pub fn decrease_wallet_balance(
+        /// Decreases balance of the wallet and appends a new record to its history. pub fn decrease_wallet_balance(
             &mut self,
             wallet: Wallet,